David S. Terry: Marriage to Althea Hill

-In the 1880s, Terry became entangled in a volatile public scandal.
-Thirty year old Sarah Althea Hill had been the mistress of 60 year old silver millionaire and former U.S. Senator William Sharon.
-When he ended the relationship and took up with another woman, she sued for divorce, claiming adultery.
+In the 1880s, Terry became entangled in a volatile public scandal, representing thirty year old Sarah Althea Hill, who had been the mistress of 60 year old silver millionaire and former U.S. Senator William Sharon.
+When Sharon ended the relationship and took up with another woman, Hill sued for divorce, claiming adultery.

-Sharon countersued, claiming that the marriage contract she provided was a forgery, and that they had never married.
+Sharon countersued, claiming that the marriage contract Hill had provided was a forgery, and that they had never married.
 Hill wanted a share of Sharon's wealth.
 The court ruled that the marriage contract was a forgery.
 Terry appealed the ruling to the United States Supreme Court.
 After Sharon died on November 13, 1885, Althea married Terry on January 7, 1886, in Stockton.
 She produced a will that she said she found in Sharon's desk which gave her all of his assets.
 United States Supreme Court Justice Stephen J. Field, a former friend of Broderick's, heard the case in 1888 as the senior justice of the Federal circuit court in California.